-Can a contract be terminated if COVID-19 or government sanctions prevent performance?
+Can a contract be terminated if the effects of COVID-19 have prevented performance?

 The COVID-19 pandemic has had a significant impact on businesses worldwide.
-Lockdown restrictions, disruption to supply chains, increased pressure on cashflow and reduced capacity have all affected the ability of businesses to fulfil contractual obligations.
-Many will find themselves in a position where either they or the counterparty will be unable to perform their obligations and will be in breach of contract.
+Lockdown, restrictions, disruption to supply chains, increased pressure on cashflow and reduced capacity have all affected the ability of businesses to fulfil contractual obligations.
+Despite best efforts to co-operate, preserve contracts and maintain business relationships, as we emerge from lockdown and gradually return to some sort of normality, many will find themselves in a position where their counterparty remains unable to perform its obligations and will be in breach of contract.

-An issue facing many businesses is whether commercial contracts can be terminated because of a breach and depending on how that termination occurs whether it could result in claims for loss and damage.
+As the lockdown restrictions begin to ease, an issue facing many businesses will be whether commercial contracts can be terminated because of a breach and, depending on how that termination occurs, whether it could result in claims for loss and damage.

 Check the contract terms

 It is an obvious place to start, but the first port of call should be reviewing and checking the terms of the contract.
 Termination must always be considered in the context of the terms of the contract that may be terminated.